JBryan22/Word-Counter/README.md

 3. User enters a sentence that contains the word being looked for "Hello how are you?"
 1
 4. User enters a sentence that contains multiple uses of the word being looked for "Hello hello hello there" 3
 5. Users enters a word that contains the word being looked for.
 "Ohhellothere" 1
 6. User enters a sentence that contains words that contain the word being looked for.
-"Ohhello there."
+"Hello, how are you?."
 1